covanalytics/covdataplot/README.md

 # City Logos

-The four City of Covington logos displayed below are used in **`covdataplot`**.
+The five City of Covington logos displayed below are used in **`covdataplot`**.
 The logo names are stored in an character string named **`covington_logos`**.  *Unfortunately, at this time, we cannot make the image files for these logos publicly available.*  The function **`covdata_plot_any()`** is available for use with any icon.

 ``` r